Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 “Alcohol was my escape hatch,” I said.
 “Until it became my prison.”

 “It left me feeling so powerless that I tried to end my life.
-But in that darkest moment, I realized something life-changing — my emotions weren’t the enemy, they were the answer.”
+But in that darkest moment, I realized something life-changing — my emotions weren’t the enemy.
+Learning how to face them was the answer.”

 Triumphing Over Alcohol